As much as I have loved the recipes from Small Victories, I think I love Julia‘s titles for each of them equally.

 Ladle a thin layer of the sauce onto the bottom of a 9x13 (23x33 cm) baking dish sprayed with non-stick spray.
 Spread the sauce with a spoon to cover evenly.

 Add a layer of the pasta sheets to cover in a an even layer (you shouldn't need to overlap the pasta)

 Spoon over this, just enough sauce to cover the pasta.
 Then scatter some of all the cheeses over the sauce.
 Then sprinkle some basil leaves over the cheese.

 Let it rest at room temperature for 15 minutes.
 This lets the pasta fully absorb the bubbling sauce, so that you don't end up with soupy slices.

 Combine 1 cup of whipping cream with 2 tbsp of buttermilk or kefir in a small bowl or jar.
 Let this sit on the counter for at least 24 hours, with the lid just sitting gently on top.
 At first it will seem like nothing's happening.
 But then suddenly it will begin to thicken.
 When it is fully thickened, you can transfer it to the fridge.
 The cooler your kitchen is, the longer it will take to thicken up.

 Add 1 large onion, sliced thinly when cooking the garlic.
 Then add 1-2 coarsely grated carrots and let them just soften in the oil.
-Then add your tomatoes.
+Then add the crushed tomatoes.